 This young man is wearing a helmet, which I’ll admit makes identifying him fairly difficult.
 For the sake of fun, let’s play ignorant and address him by voice actor: Rick Gomez, known for What About Brian and later known for TV series Justified.
 It seems Gomez’s character is here to be trained by Phil, who refuses to do so because… two words!
 “Student-teacher ratio!”
 Phil’s protests are interrupted by the arrival of a troupe of Unversed, and everyone (sans Phil) throws their weight into the battle for the only triple battle in the game outside the fights with the main trio.

 You’ll meet some new friends here among the Unversed.
-New Axe Flappers join into the battle, which the first physically-aligned missile flyers in the series! …Okay, that was quite a few adjectives, so maybe it’s not all that surprising, but I’m used to the eighties, where birds shot feathers and eggs at you all day long, give me a break!
-The Axe Flappers also have a good recovery technique should you knock them to the ground, which has been an oversight in most fliers in the series to date (save the Wyvern remodels in Days, but those were functionally midbosses).
+New Axe Flappers join into the battle, which the first physically-aligned missile flyers since KH1’s Wyverns! …Okay, I admit, you stack enough adjectives in front of something and it’s not surprising that it’s rare, but I’m used to the eighties, where birds shot feathers and eggs at you all day long, so give me a break!
+The Axe Flappers also have a good recovery technique should you knock them to the ground, which has been an oversight in most fliers in the series to date (save the Wyvern remodels in Days, but those were functionally midbosses and were naturally complex).
 Also new to this battle is the Buckler Bruiser, a sort of downgraded Defender.
 The Bruiser is invulnerable to physical attacks from the front (although magic not only works from the front, but seems to be especially effective), and the Bruiser is able to counter attacks from behind.
-Personally, I find the poor things tend to die when I use any sort of counterattack, even if that means using payback counterattacks like Ven’s Payback Raid then through any measure of skill of my own.
+Personally, I find the poor things tend to die when I use any sort of counterattack… which includes payback counterattacks that you can only use when you take damage, like Ven’s Payback Raid.
+What I’m saying is that I tend to beat them automatically with Payback Raid than through any measure of skill.

 Also present in this fight are Jellyshades, which are weakling, multicoloured cream puff Unversed.
 Jellyshades would be hard pressed to hurt you if not for their incredibly simple strategy: all Jellyshades in the battle attack at virtually at the same time, meaning that any failure to dodge or block their attack can result in a startling amount of damage!